How I Built a Million Rand Business While Traveling (PLUS My Year In Review Template)

 I hate those people who are perpetually in pursuit of the next milestone, the next destination, the next big thing.
 To be honest, I am one of those people.
 (I think the official term is destination addiction).

-So after finalizing my tax return for the February 2017 year and realizing that I had just missed my first million rand year for Superhost SA, I thought it would be as good a time as any to take a second to reflect on my journey.
+So after finalizing my tax return for the February 2017 year and realizing that I had just missed my first million rand year for Superhost SA, I thought it would be as good a time as any to take a second to reflect on some recent purchase order financing and map the rest of my journey.

 Also.
 I needed an excuse to spend some time going through holiday photos and editing them.
 Check out my Instagram feed over the next few days for all those photos I never posted last year.